Failing to support a baby’s head can lead to neck strain, unsafe positioning, or serious injury if the baby is dropped or moved abruptly.

 1. Weak Neck Muscles

 A newborn’s neck muscles are underdeveloped.
-They cannot hold up their heads independently until they reach around three to four months of age.
-Without proper support, the baby’s head can flop backward or sideways, leading to potential injuries.
+They cannot hold up their heads independently right away, and many babies need steady help in the first weeks and months.
+According to the American Academy of Pediatrics’ parent resource HealthyChildren.org, infants do not have much neck control during the first few weeks, so newborns need help supporting their head.
+Without proper support, the baby’s head can flop backward or sideways, leading to discomfort or possible strain.

 2. Risk of Injury

-Improper handling can lead to serious injuries such as cervical spine damage or even brain injury.
-A sudden movement or lack of support might cause the baby’s head to jerk unnaturally, risking strain on delicate neck tissues.
+Improper handling can lead to injuries, especially if a baby’s head and neck are allowed to jerk suddenly or if the baby is dropped.
+A sudden movement or lack of support might cause the baby’s head to move unnaturally, risking strain on delicate neck tissues.
+Serious injury is more likely with falls, shaking, or forceful movement rather than from brief, gentle head movement during normal handling.

 3. Developmental Milestones